 What Is a Short Sale in Real Estate?

-A clear, straightforward guide for homeowners and buyers navigating real estate's most misunderstood transaction
+A clear, straightforward guide for homeowners and buyers navigating real estate's most misunderstood transaction.

 Understanding the Basics of Short Sales